sudheerkaushik/Zodiac/README.md

 Four pages:
 1. Home
-2. Daily Horoscoe page (Will add tabs for monthly and weekly very soon)
+2. Daily Horoscope page (Will add tabs for monthly and weekly very soon)
 3. Factlist page (shows same 12 zodiac signs here)
-4. FactDeyails page, which shows you some interesting facts about your zodiac sign
+4. FactDetails page, which shows you some interesting facts about your zodiac sign

 ## Technically, it includes

 - A Side drawer navigation
 - Four ~~blank~~ Filled pages hooked to the drawer navigation
-- ~~Customizable~~ Blue theme (will add opion in setting page to change color to Pink, My favourite color)
+- ~~Customizable~~ Blue theme (will add option in setting page to change color to Pink, My favourite color)
 - ~~UX and development best practices~~ poorly written code, like a noob
 - Easy to understand code (kidding :wink:)